 Let us tell you about our town.

 Lewiston is a storied town, nestled next to I-95 and the mighty Androscoggin River.
-In years past, it was a mill town, producing world renown shoes and bedspreads.
+In years past, it was a mill town, producing world-renowned shoes and bedspreads.
 Those days are all but gone, leaving behind a densely populated downtown residential community known around here as the Tree Streets Neighborhood.
 When we opened our doors in 2009, we knew that God had bigger, better plans for this city.
-After 10 years, we are still hard at work, bringing new life to our streets each day through a verity of programing.
+After 10 years, we are still hard at work, bringing new life to our streets each day through a variety of programing.
 At the heart of all we do is an invitation to all, to join us as we seek to follow Jesus by loving God and discovering what it means to love your neighbor as yourself.